 There are two other related congregations: women comprise one which is called the Order of St. Clare, and the Third Order of St. Francis for men and women members, whether in traditional religious communities or trying to live the ideals of the movement in their daily lives outside of religious institutions.
 Together, these three congregations have some 30,000 members, the largest family of religious men in the Catholic Church.

 Fr.
 Antton’s official assignment is as a Pastoral Vicar at St. John’s Cathedral in Boise, Idaho.
-Here he is pictured in that capacity (at right) during the recent installment of the new bishop of Boise, the Most Rev. Peter Christensen.
+Here he is pictured in that capacity (at right) during the installment of the new bishop of Boise, the Most Rev. Peter Christensen on December 14, 2014.